AVRO 1938 chess tournament

 The AVRO tournament was a famous chess tournament held in the Netherlands in 1938, sponsored by the Dutch broadcasting company AVRO.
 The event was a double round-robin tournament between the eight strongest players in the world.

+According to the unofficial Chessmetrics ratings, the tournament was (as of March 2005) one of only six tournaments in history that had the top eight players in the world playing, and the only one to have only the top eight players playing.

 Paul Keres and Reuben Fine tied for first place, with Keres winning on tiebreak by virtue of his 1½-½ score in their individual games.

 The tournament was presented as one to provide a challenger to World Champion Alexander Alekhine, though it had no official status.
 In any event, World War II dashed any hopes of a championship match for years to come.
 However, when FIDE organised its 1948 match tournament for the world title after Alekhine's death in 1946, it invited the six surviving AVRO participants (Capablanca had also died), except Flohr who was replaced by Vasily Smyslov.

 Schedule

 The AVRO tournament was played from November 6 to November 27, 1938.
 The players travelled from one city to another in the following order: